Symplectic maps: from generating functions to Liouvillian forms: Acknowledgements

 \section{Acknowledgements}

 The author thanks J.P.
 Vilotte and B. Romanowicz for their support and constructive criticism on this work.
-This research was developed with support from the \emph{Fondation du Coll\`ege de France} and \emph{Total} under the research convention PU14150472, as well as the ERC Advanced Grant WAVETOMO, RCN 99285, Subpanel PE10 in the F7 framework.
+This research was developed with support from the \emph{Fondation du Coll\`ege de France} and \emph{Total} under the research convention PU14150472, as well as the ERC Advanced Grant WAVETOMO, RCN 99285, Subpanel PE10 in the F7 framework.\\ Conflict of Interest: The author declares that he has no conflict of interest.